Chysn/VIC20-vicbf/README.md

   are limited by available stack space.
 * The end of VICBF code is indicated by an asterisk (* ($2A)) pseudo-command
 * THE VICBF interpreter allows code to be run from any memory location, including screen RAM.
-This requires that the [ and ] commands each have two codes, a PETASCII code ($5B and $5D) and a screen RAM code ($1B and $1D).
+This requires that the [ and ] commands each allow two codes, a PETASCII code ($5B and $5D) and a screen RAM code ($1B and $1D).
 Fortunately, the rest of the commands, and the code-ending pseudo-command, have the same code for PETASCII and screen RAM.